 - 1.1.
 CAS, its PTSOs, and Affiliated Organizations are committed to providing a welcoming and safe environment for all Registrants and Individuals participating in or contributing to the sport of artistic swimming in Canada.
 To achieve this objective, the Organizations wish to ensure that any unwelcome behaviour or conduct occurring within their Activities and Events and any other alleged breaches of their Policies can be reported, complained about, and managed properly, equitably and fairly. - 1.2.
 This Policy and Procedure applies to Reported Incidents or Complaints lodged against or involving current or past Registrants, Individuals, PTSOs or Affiliated Organizations arising from, or pertaining to the Organization's Activities and Events. - 1.3.
+This Policy and Procedure does not apply to Complaints that allege a breach of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport ("UCCMS") made against a UCCMS Participant that occurred or continued after December 31, 2022, which must be filed to the Office of the Sport Integrity Commissioner ("OSIC") to be addressed pursuant to the OSIC's policies and procedures. - 1.4.
+Subject to Section 1.3, Complaints, Reported Incidents, or alleged Infractions occurring at the

-Complaints, Reported Incidents, or alleged Infractions occurring at the PTSO or Affiliated Organization level shall ordinarily be managed through the PTSO or Affiliated Organization's Discipline and Complaint Policy and Procedure, if applicable.
+PTSO or Affiliated Organization level shall ordinarily be managed through the PTSO or Affiliated Organization's Discipline and Complaint Policy and Procedure, if applicable.
 In the absence of a PTSO or Affiliated Organization Discipline and Complaint Policy and Procedure, CAS or the Affiliated Organization's PTSO (as the case may be) shall manage a Complaint or Reported Incident on behalf of the PTSO or Affiliated Organization, and the applicable Discipline and Complaint Policy and Procedure of CAS or the PTSO will apply.
-In addition, if the ICA determines that a

-Complaint or Reported Incident falling within the jurisdiction of a PTSO or Affiliated Organization involves a national level interest, the ICA may decide that the CAS Discipline and Complaint Policy and Procedure will apply in lieu of the Discipline and Complaint Policy and Procedure of a PTSO or Affiliated Organization.
+In addition, if the ICA determines that a Complaint or Reported Incident falling within the jurisdiction of a PTSO or Affiliated Organization involves a national level interest, the ICA may decide that the CAS Discipline and Complaint Policy and Procedure will apply in lieu of the Discipline and Complaint Policy and Procedure of a PTSO or Affiliated Organization.
+In this case, the complaint will be managed by CAS.